Photo Essay: Finding Florida's Forgotten Coast

 Almost every summer since I was a little kid, I've traveled to Florida.
 In the South, it's a natural vacation destination.
 We always went to Destin or Fort Walton Beach where the high-rises, water parks, and outlet malls stretched for miles.

 Apalach, as locals call it, couldn't be more different and I absolutely fell in love.
-It's a quaint fishing town with an artsy vibe and the seafood is to die for, especially the fresh oysters pulled from the Apalachicola Bay daily.
+It's a quaint fishing town with an artsy vibe and the seafood is to die for,

 What I enjoyed most about the area is how it's relatively untouched by mankind.
 I saw more wildlife during my stay than in probably all of my years visiting Florida combined.
 Starfish, hermit crabs, pelicans, sand dollars, and blue herons are just a few of the creatures I came across in their natural environment.
 It felt as if I'd travelled back to a simpler time and all was right with the world.